 There are many different ways to explore linguistics and many different facets to our department!
-You can pursue an interdisciplinary BS in Computer Science and Linguistics, a Minor in Linguistics, and general education and advanced courses in linguistics.
+You can pursue an interdisciplinary BS in Computer Science + Linguistics, a Minor in Linguistics, and general education and advanced courses in linguistics.
 Have questions?
 Contact our advising team here.

-Spring 2021 Classes
+Fall 2021 Classes

-LING 150 Introduction to the Study of Language
+LING 150 Introduction to the Study of Language (Flyer)

-Gen Ed credits in Individual and Society | Required for Linguistics Minor | Prereq for CS+Linguistics Major
+Gen Ed credits in Individual and Society | Required for Linguistics Minor | B or Better is Prereq for CS+Linguistics Major

-Required for CS+Linguistics Major | Selective for Linguistics Minor | Essential skills for speech pathology, language teaching, natural language processing
+Required for the CS+Linguistics Major | Selective for the Linguistics Minor | Fulfills Writing-in-the-Discipline Requirement